-Welcome to CGS1309!
 I am Professor Peters.
 I feel fortunate to be your professor this semester and to also have been a student at St. Petersburg College.
 My educational background includes a bachelor's degree in mathematics from the University of South Florida, a master's degree in instructional technology from the University of South Florida, and an Educator Preparation Institute Certificate from St. Petersburg College.
 My work experience includes a lengthy career in information technology and experience as a professionally certified high school teacher and as a college professor.

-To help you be successful in this course; please become familiar with the course syllabus, and submit each assignment by its due date.
+To help you be successful in this course; please become familiar with the course syllabus, submit each assignment by its due date, and attend every class.
+Please let me know as soon as possible if you are or were unable to submit an assignment on time or attend a class.